Vietnam.vn - Nền tảng quảng bá Việt Nam

 VTC NewsVTC News09/10/2023

-On October 9, the People's Court of Thai Nguyen province opened the first instance trial of 33 defendants in the case of illegal mining of more than 3 million tons of coal at Minh Tien coal mine, Dai Tu district.
+On October 9th, the Thai Nguyen Provincial People's Court opened the first-instance trial of 33 defendants in the case of illegally exploiting more than 3 million tons of coal at the Minh Tien coal mine in Dai Tu district.

-The defendants at trial.
+The defendants at the trial.

-The defendants at trial.
+The defendants at the trial.

-The jury questioned the defendant.
+The judges questioned the defendant.

-The jury questioned the defendant.
+The judges questioned the defendant.

-Previously, on September 8, the People's Court of Thai Nguyen province brought the case to trial, however, due to the absence of some defense lawyers for the defendants and some people with related rights and obligations, the trial was postponed until today.
-The first instance trial is expected to last 5 days.
+Previously, on September 8th, the Thai Nguyen Provincial People's Court scheduled the trial for today.
+However, due to the absence of several defense lawyers for the defendants and some individuals with related rights and obligations, the trial was postponed until today.
+The preliminary trial is expected to last five days.

 Literature